esa-cci/esa-climate-toolbox/README.md

 [![Anaconda-Server Badge](https://anaconda.org/conda-forge/esa-climate-toolbox/badges/license.svg
 )](https://anaconda.org/conda-forge/esa-climate-toolbox)

-# esa-climate-toolbox
+# ESA CCI Toolbox

-The ESA Climate Toolbox is designed to provide access to CCI data from the ESA Climate Data Centre.
+The ESA CCI Toolbox is designed to provide access to CCI data from the ESA Open Data Portal.
 Also, it contains functions to operate on this data.

 ## Installation into a new environment with conda

-The ESA Climate Toolbox and all necessary dependencies are available on [conda-forge](https://conda-forge.org/), and can be installed using the [conda package manager](https://docs.conda.io/projects/conda/en/latest/).
+The ESA CCI Toolbox and all necessary dependencies are available on [conda-forge](https://conda-forge.org/), and can be installed using the [conda package manager](https://docs.conda.io/projects/conda/en/latest/).
 The conda package manager itself can be obtained in the [miniconda distribution](https://docs.conda.io/en/latest/miniconda.html).
-Once conda is installed, the ESA Climate Toolbox can be installed like this:
+Once conda is installed, the ESA CCI Toolbox can be installed like this:

 ```
 $ conda create --name ect --channel conda-forge esa-climate-toolbox